 3.7 Additional Study Procedures For Firm Point-To-Point Transmission Service Requests

 Provisions for initiating a transmission system expansion by an Eligible Customer are contained in Section 3.7.1 through 3.7.3 and Attachment P of the ISO OATT.
 Provisions for an Eligible Customer that is a Transmission Owner to initiate upgrades and expansions identified in a Local Transmission Owner Plan or NYPA transmission plan, are contained in Sections 3.7.1 through 3.14.2.
-To the extent a Transmission Owner proposes a new transmission facility or upgrade as part of the NYISO’s competitive selection process in the NYISO’s Comprehensive System Planning Process in Attachment Y of the ISO OATT, and for which the Transmission Owner seeks cost allocation under the ISO OATT, the Transmission Owner must submit a Transmission Interconnection Application and proceed under the procedures set forth in Attachment P of the ISO OATT and must complete all studies required under Attachment P of the ISO OATT.
+To the extent a Transmission Owner proposes any other new transmission facility or upgrade (i.e., not an upgrade or expansion identified in a Local Transmission Owner Plan or NYPA transmission plan), regardless of whether the Transmission Owner seeks cost allocation under the ISO OATT or proposes a market-based project, the Transmission Owner must submit a Transmission Interconnection Application and proceed under the procedures set forth in Attachment P of the ISO OATT or, if requesting CRIS, submit an Interconnection Request and proceed under the procedures set forth in Attachment X of the ISO OATT.
 Additional ISO responsibilities for transmission system expansion are contained in Section 3.8.
 Study procedures associated with new Load and Large Facility interconnections to the NYS Power System are contained in Section 3.9.
 Section 3.10 addresses prioritization of network and point-to-point transmission expansion and interconnection studies.
 Nothing in this Tariff shall preclude the Transmission Owner from proposing and constructing transmission facilities in the public interest in accordance with all applicable regulatory requirements.

 3.7.1 Notice of Request for Study: